 By the way, since I knew this day of censorship might come, I had a backup printing of my book made, totally separate from Amazon.
 Individual paperback orders can be placed at Power of Prophecy; best to call them during normal business hours, weekdays 8-5 Central Time, 800-234-9673.
 The book is also now stocked by American Free Press 1-888-699-6397 or at this sales link.
 As Amazon had been the distributor, their ban temporarily cut the book off from mainstream bookstores, but I have now contracted with a distributor who has gotten it back in bookstores, including Barnes & Noble, Booksamillion, Powell’s Books, and other retailers.
 For people in the continental U.S. who would like the book in bulk for broad distribution to friends, family and public officials, I offer it myself in bulk quantities (at discount rates).
 INTERNATIONAL CUSTOMERS, please note that the paperback is now listed by the UK-based Book Depository, which offers free shipping internationally.
 Canadians may buy the book directly from Indigo at this link.

 ALSO, SINCE AMAZON’S CENSORSHIP HAS MADE A KINDLE E-BOOK IMPOSSIBLE, I AM MAKING FREE PDF, MOBI AND EPUB VERSIONS OF THE BOOK AVAILABLE.
-See this page for details.
+Subscribe to my mailing list to get your copy.

 October 18 update: Please pardon me if I am slow in responding to emails, as I now have quite a bit of ordering and communications traffic coming in.